-However, you don’t need to have a popular blog that attracts thousands of visitors (or more) every day in order to make money blogging.
+However, you don’t need to have a popular blog that attracts thousands of visitors (or more) every day to make money blogging.
 In this article, we’ll look at how to make money with a small blog.
 Hopefully, the idea of becoming a successful blogger will seem much more realistic and attainable after reading this.

 Before we move into the key points of the article, I want to share a few details about my own background.
 I started my first blog in 2007 as a side hustle.
 In late 2018, after about 18 months of consistent work on the blog, I left my job to focus on my blog full-time.
 Since then, I’ve had blogs in several different niches.
-Most of my blogs have not attracted huge amounts of traffic, but I’ve earned a pretty good living for more than a decade.
+Most of my blogs have not attracted huge amounts of traffic, but I’ve earned a pretty good living for over a decade.

 Related reading: How to Make Money Blogging for Beginners

 First, when discussing “small” blogs, it’s important to clarify what that means.
 Typically, when someone refers to a blog as being small, that means the blog has a small audience or does not attract many visitors.
 It’s not necessarily a comment related to the amount of content published on the site.

 The amount of traffic that would fit the definition of “small” is a personal opinion.
 If you ask five different bloggers, you’ll probably get five different answers.
 For the purposes of this article, I would consider anything less than 25,000 visitors per month to be a small blog.
 That may sound like a lot of traffic if you’re just getting started, but keep in mind this is the high end of the range.
 The information covered in this article is also applicable if your blog gets 5,000 visitors per month.